whereisr0da/Serana-Lib/README.md

 ## TODO

-- Handle imports, export
+- Handle imports, exports
+- Fix export problems for x64
-- Fix section adding
+- Fix section adding for x64
 - Some other fix
 - DOCUMENTATION !!!